salyu9/Untitled.ConfigDataBuilder/README.md

 - Source folder: The folder in project assets that contains the excel files.

-- Assembly name: The name of the compiled assembly.

 - Assembly namespace: The namespace of the classes in the compiled assembly.

 - Assembly output path: The file path of the compiled assembly.
+The file name will be the assembly name.

 - Data output: The path (relative to Assets/Resources) of the folder which will contain exported data.